 This recipe for gluten-free chocolate chip cookies is adapted from the Bob's Red Mill Everyday Gluten-free Cookbook, available on Amazon & Amazon Canada.
-I reviewed this gluten-free book here.
+Read my Bob's Red Mill Everyday Gluten-free Cookbook review.

 - I used dark brown sugar because, though granulated sugar could work, I've learned that chocolate chip cookies made with granulated sugar only taste eggy without the help of that molasses flavour from brown sugar.

 - I used softened butter instead of coconut oil, a baking substitution suggested by the author, mostly because my fridge has butter but my pantry doesn't have coconut oil at the moment.

 I also tried a few variations, eliminating all the chemical leaveners from the recipe (making a batch without any baking powder or baking soda) to the cookie dough to see if it would be softer: well, it actually just spread more and made a thinner cookie).
 I tested eliminating the baking powder entirely, but keeping the baking soda (because most chocolate chip cookies don't have baking powder): this made a thicker, more dense cookie.
 Turns out you need both leaveners for these cookies to work.

 These cookies were amazing fresh from the oven and the day they were baked, but after that, they became drier, crisper, and harder by the next morning.
 If you don't like crisp chocolate chip cookies, portion out the dough into balls and keep them in the freezer and bake the cookies when you want them rather than baking them all ahead.
 The large flake oats give the cookies some serious chew.